 Best Known For

-Ariel Sharon is an Israeli military leader and politician who was elected prime minister of the country in 2001, serving until 2006.
+Ariel Sharon was an Israeli military leader and politician who was elected prime minister of the country in 2001, serving until 2006.

 Think you know about Biography?